 |HOME||A BIT ABOUT BUGS||GALLERY||SYSTEMATIC LISTS||RECORDING BUGS||CONTACT US||LINKS|

 Very similar to the much commoner A. fallenii, this species has always been a great breckland rarity and was thought to be extinct for many years, before its rediscovery in 2011.
+It has since been found at various sites in Suffolk and Norfolk.

 There are no apparent ecological differences between the two Arenocoris species, both of which feed on Common Storksbill Erodium cicutarium in dry, sandy habitats.